-27. Defendants' Hydro Kennebec dam harasses, harms, and kills - and thus "takes" - Atlantic salmon in a number of ways.
-Among these are the following:

-a.
-The dam's turbines kill and injure out-migrating salmon when the salmon attempt to pass through them.

-b.
-The dam severely limits upstream passage of salmon, preventing access to significant amounts of spawning and rearing habitat.

-c.
-Facilities meant to allow the salmon to pass around or through the dam cause delays in passage, resulting in incremental losses of salmon smolts, pre-spawn adults, and adults.

-d.
-The dam is a barrier to the migration of other fish whose presence is necessary for the salmon to complete their life cycle.

-e.
-The dam adversely alters predator-prey assemblages, such as the ability of the salmon to detect and avoid predators.

-f.
-The dam creates slow-moving impoundments in formerly free-flowing reaches.
-These altered habitats are less suitable for spawning and rearing of salmon and contribute to the dam's significant impairment of essential behavior patterns of the salmon.
+- 28. Defendants' Kennebec and Androscoggin River dams harass, harm, and kill and thus "take" Atlantic salmon in a number of ways.
+Among these are the following: - a.
+The dams' turbines kill and injure out-migrating salmon when the salmon attempt to pass through them. - b.
+The dams severely limit upstream passage of salmon, preventing access to significant amounts of spawning and rearing habitat. - c.
+Facilities meant to allow the salmon to pass around or through the dams cause delays in passage, resulting in incremental losses of salmon smolts, pre-spawn adults, and adults. - d.
+The dams are barriers to the migration of other fish whose presence is necessary for the salmon to complete their life cycle. - e.
+The dams adversely alter predator-prey assemblages, such as the ability of the salmon to detect and avoid predators. - f.
+The dams create slow-moving impoundments in formerly free-flowing reaches.
+These altered habitats are less suitable for spawning and rearing of salmon and contribute to the dams' significant impairment of essential behavior patterns of the salmon.
 In addition, these conditions may favor non-native competitors at the expense of the native salmon.

-g.
-The dam results in adverse hydrological changes, adverse changes to stream and river beds, interruption of natural sediment and debris transport, and changes in water temperature, all of which contribute to the dam's significant impairment of essential behavior patterns.

-28. Defendants have neither an incidental take permit nor an incidental take statement authorizing their take of Atlantic salmon at Hydro Kennebec dam.
+- g.
+The dams result in adverse hydrological changes, adverse changes to stream and river beds, interruption of natural sediment and debris transport, and changes in water temperature, all of which contribute to the dams' significant impairment of essential behavior patterns. - 29.
+Defendants have neither an incidental take permit nor an incidental take statement authorizing their take of Atlantic salmon at their Kennebec and Androscoggin dams.
 Defendants' take of Atlantic salmon therefore violates Section 9(a)(1)(B) of the ESA, 16 U.S.C. § 1538(a)(1)(B).
-Defendants have been violating the Section 9 take prohibition since the day Kennebec salmon were included in the GOM DPS and thus designated as endangered under the ESA.

-29. In their decision to include the Kennebec River population of Atlantic salmon on the Endangered Species List, the Services found dams on that river play a major role in imperiling the salmon.
+Defendants have been violating the Section 9 take prohibition since the day Kennebec and Androscoggin salmon were included in the GOM DPS and thus designated as endangered under the ESA. - 30.
+In their decision to include the Kennebec and Androscoggin River populations of Atlantic salmon on the Endangered Species List, the Services found dams on those rivers play a major role in imperiling the salmon.
 The Services stated: "The National Research Council stated in 2004 that the greatest impediment to self-sustaining Atlantic salmon populations in Maine is obstructed fish passage and degraded habitat caused by dams ...
 Dams are known to typically kill or injure between 10 and 30 percent of all fish entrained at turbines [cite omitted].
 With rivers containing multiple hydropower dams, these cumulative losses could compromise entire year classes of Atlantic salmon ...
 Thus, cumulative losses at passage facilities can be significant ...
 Dams remain a direct and significant threat to Atlantic salmon."
 74 Fed.
 Reg. at 29362.
 Similarly, the Services stated: "Dams are among the leading causes of both historical declines and contemporary low abundance of the GOM DPS of Atlantic salmon [cite omitted]."
 The Services also stated that the "effects [of dams] have led to a situation where salmon abundance and distribution has been greatly reduced, and thus the species is more vulnerable to extinction ...
 Therefore, dams represent a significant threat to the survival and recovery of the GOM DPS."
 74 Fed.
 Reg. at 29366-29367.

-COUNT II DEFENDANTS ARE VIOLATING THE CLEAN WATER ACT WATER QUALITY CERTIFICATION
+COUNT II DEFENDANTS ARE VIOLATING THEIR CLEAN WATER ACT WATER QUALITY CERTIFICATIONS

-30. Plaintiffs reallege and incorporate by reference paragraphs 1 through 29.
+31. Plaintiffs reallege and incorporate by reference paragraphs 1 through 30.